QQrex/Election_Analysis/README.md

 Moving forward, our next step would be calculate each county's voting percentages and then determine which county had the most votes.
 We will utlize a for loop to loop through our count_votes dictionary to accomplish this and will print or findings into our terminal to check our work before saving it to our election_analysis.txt.
 ![forcou](https://github.com/QQrex/Election_Analysis/blob/main/Resources/For%20county.PNG)
->Line 99 - For loop to loop dictionary with county_name as keys.
+>Line 99 - For loop to loop county_votes dictionary with county_name as keys.
 >
 >Line 102 - Using get() to retrieve vote count as variable cVotes.
 >